nambhine1/Vitis-software-/README.md

 # Vitis-software-
-This tutorial help us to understand the utilization of the vitis software
+this tutorial help us to better understand the utilization of vitis environment from beggining